Grupo Ruptura: Judith Lauand (1922-present)

 Judith Lauand is known to be a pioneer in her own right for her participation and key role played in and for the Brazilian modernist movement.
 She is also the only female member of Grupo Ruptura.
-Hailing from Pontal, São Paulo, Brazil, she attended and graduated from Escola de Belas Artes with a degree in fine arts.
+Hailing from Pontal, São Paulo, Brazil, she attended and graduated from the Escola de Belas Artes in Araraquara, São Paulo State, with a degree in fine arts.
 After earning this degree she focused on her career as a school teacher with art as an aside.
 During this time her work consisted of expressionist works and figurative paintings.
 While working as a gallery monitor at the São Paulo Art Biennial she met the original founders of Ruptura.
-Waldemar Cordiero then personally invited her to join Grupo Raptura.
+Waldemar Cordiero then personally invited her to join Grupo Ruptura.
 Her mediums include acrylics, oils and enamels, often taking her own form of collage; integrating different dimensions with woodcuts, or fabrics.
 Lauand was also the only one among her contemporaries to sign her finished works.
 Viewers and contemporaries often viewed her signature as a rejection of the theoretical aesthetic that existed in and by other artists during this time who did not sign their works.
 She remains the only female member of Grupo Ruptura until the group's disbandment.

 Various exhibitions Histories can be seen HERE HERE.